 - Carrot Cake Cookies

-- 90 g (1/2 cup) pitted dates, soaked overnight in cold water or in hot water for 10 minutes
+- 175 g (1 cup) pitted dates soaked overnight in cold water or in hot water for 10 minutes

-- 3 tablespoons smooth almond butter (or sub cashew or peanut butter)
+- 85 g (⅓ cup) smooth almond butter (or sub cashew or peanut butter)

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

-- Drain the soaked dates and place in a blender or food processor (you can also use a hand-held stick blender) along with the water and salt
+- Drain the soaked dates and place in a blender or food processor with the almond butter, cocoa powder and salt

-- Whizz until completely smooth, then add the almond butter, ground almonds and cocoa powder, and mix well
+- Transfer into a bowl, add the ground almonds and mix well

 - Carefully mix in the chocolate chips